continuous-symmetry-measure/csm/python/README.md

  * The trivial continuous symmetry measure calculator: Particularly well suited to proteins with almost identical sub-polymers, the trivial continous symmetry measure returns the symmetry measure of the molecule without any displacement of molecules within each fragment.

+## Installation

+Installing csm cdurrently requires installing openbabel and openbabel python bindings first.
+Contact the developers for more information.

 ## Usage